Tarrant County Clerk

 County Criminal Courts

-Texas has adopted electronic filing requirements for most civil and criminal filings subject to state mandates.
-In Tarrant County, the County Clerk enforces these standards for filings within its jurisdiction.
+Texas has adopted electronic filing requirements for many civil and criminal filings subject to state mandates.
+In Tarrant County, the County Clerk applies these standards for filings within its jurisdiction.
 Before filing, attorneys and self-represented litigants should confirm:

 Whether your filing must be e-filed through the state portal.